barsoom/fluent-refactoring/README.md

 Code is in <a href="./lab/installations_controller.rb">lab/installations_controller.rb</a>.
 There is a set of mock-driven characterization tests in <a href="./lab/installations_controller_spec.rb">lab/installations_controller_spec.rb</a>.
 (These specs are relatively strict; for example, they will complain if you add a catch-all rescue clause to the request.xhr? branch!)

+Barsoomians:

+* gem install bundler && bundle
+* use the normal shortcuts to run tests

 There are also some convenience scripts:

 * `lab/spec` will run the specs